lifecrisis/bash-tip/README.md

 time how to run a tricky command.

-You may only run, for example, the `rsync` command rarely, and you don't bother to remember the syntax.
+You may only run, for example, the `rsync` command rarely, and you don't bother to remember how you did it.
 If you add some reminders for yourself in a tip file, the `tip rsync` command may show something like this:

 ```
 # Sync from the "/path/to/foo" directory to the "/path/to/bar/foo" directory.